khanglu/react-crossfade-image/README.md

 ### src
 Image source as string - required

+### alt
+Alternative text description of the image - optional

 ### duration
 Duration of the fade, in ms - default to 300